-The student is assessed a charge for the kit that contains the necessary tools and implements to successfully participate in the clinical and practical assignment during your specific course of study.
+The student is assessed a charge for the kit that contains the majority of the necessary tools and implements to successfully participate in the clinical and practical assignment during the specific course of study.
+There are items required for the state board testing which are not included; students are responsible for those items.
 With proper care and use, the tools and implements will also serve as entry level tools.
 All kits and texts become the property of the student upon receipt and with payment.
 The College does not participate in a secondary market; items once opened from its original packaging are nonreturnable.
 Payment for kit and applicable textbooks will be received in the first funds paid to the school as these items are tangible and considered used upon receipt.